woodstockinst/woodstock-maps/README.md

 ## Push data changes to GitHub

-1. Run respective script
+Once you've run respective scripts to update the data, you can preview them by serving the site locally.
+To do that, you simply run `grunt serve` in your command line.

+If you are happy with what you've got, you are ready to push the changes.
+Run the following commands:

-2. `grunt build`
+1. `grunt build`
-3. `git add app dist`
+2. `git add app dist`
-4. `git commit -m "update data with your-message-here"`
+3. `git commit -m "update data with your-message-here"`
-5. `git push origin master` - updates master branch
+4. `git push origin master` - updates master branch
-6. `git subtree push --prefix dist origin gh-pages` - updates front-facing site
+5. `git subtree push --prefix dist origin gh-pages` - updates front-facing site